zarinlo/codelabs/codelab-springboot-api.md

     // annotation is used to trigger this request once a minute, time in seconds
     @Scheduled(fixedRate = 60000)
-    public void populateStockDatabase() throws StocksResponseException {
+    public void populateStockDatabase() throws StockResponseException {
         // the path that needs to be called once the rest template intializes a connection with the API String path = "/price";

-        // a query parameter was required to be passed to the path above, and we utilize a query builder object where "Indices=NIFTY%20NEXT%2050" is the encoded value
+        // a query parameter was required to be passed to the path above
-        UriComponentsBuilder builder = UriComponentsBuilder
+        // and we utilize a query builder object where "Indices=NIFTY%20NEXT%2050" is the HTML URL encoded value UriComponentsBuilder builder = UriComponentsBuilder
                 .fromUriString(path)
                 .queryParam("Indices", "NIFTY NEXT 50");